jantman/blog/content/2014/10/managing-ec2-ssh-keys-an-idea.md

 fails, it will only impact _changes_ to access, whereas if this application fails, all user access (aside from the static emergency keys) will break.
-However, this method allows us to control access at a level finer than Access Groups; rules could be developed based on any attributes of the requesting instance, including (if the latency was allowable) queries to the EC2 API for instance-speicifc data.
+However, this method allows us to control access at a level finer than Access Groups; rules could be developed based on any attributes of the requesting instance, including (if the latency was allowable) queries to the EC2 API for instance-specific data.

 Alternative 3 - Simple Architecture
 -----------------------------------